Color Blindness Simulator & Accessible Palette Review

 Fewer colors are easier to manage for accessibility.
 Start with a small, robust core palette before expanding.

-Color Review is versatile enough for solo freelancers and large enterprise teams alike.
+Color Review is versatile enough for solo freelancers and large enterprise teams alike to ensure color blindness accessibility.

 Ensure new brand colors are robust enough to be used legibly in marketing materials and digital products.